xchrisbradley/cadzero_addin/README.md

-# CADZERO - AI-Powered Fusion 360 Add-In
+# CADZERO - AI-Powered CAD Assistant for Fusion 360

-CADZERO is an intelligent add-in for Autodesk Fusion 360 that brings AI-powered CAD assistance directly into your modeling workflow.
-Create complex designs, automate repetitive tasks, and get instant help with natural language commands.
+Transform your Fusion 360 experience with AI.
+CADZERO brings intelligent CAD assistance directly into your modeling workflow - just describe what you want to create and watch it come to life.
+No coding required, no technical setup, just install and start designing.

 ## 🎬 Demo